 By the end of 2019, StreetLight anticipates we will have a poultry sample that is representative of 15% of all adult birds currently residing in the U.S. and Canada.

 When it comes to data on backyard chickens, don’t just wing it.
 Contact StreetLight today to learn about the benefits of using the Poultry In Motion metric for your organization.

 StreetLight affirms that no chickens were tracked for this April Fool piece.
-Click here to subscribe to our blog with the latest news in cutting-edge transportation metrics.
+But, we do provide bicycle and pedestrian metrics in StreetLight InSight.
+Click below to learn more.